Updated: December 31, 2024

 Performance

-Peloton and iFIT (the digital fitness platform that provides content to the 2450) could not be more different.
-Peloton has built a brand around live and on-demand studio classes.
-The NordicTrack 2450, however, excels at on-location, worldwide, on-demand content. iFIT trainers explore trails while Peloton trainers customize their workout playlists.
+Peloton and iFIT could not be more different.
+Peloton built a brand around live and on-demand studio classes.
+The NordicTrack 2450, however, excels at worldwide, outdoor, on-demand content. iFIT trainers explore trails, while Peloton trainers customize their workout playlists.
 Both platforms have dabbled in what the other is best at, but I’ll concentrate on each brand’s best offerings.

 Peloton Tread Content